Navinscribe/SniperChatAI/README.md

 <br>

 ## License & Contributions
 - This project is licensed under the terms of the MIT license.
-Feel free to contribute, go ahead and submit a [Pull Request](https://github.com/Navinscribed/SniperChatAI/pulls).
+If you wish to contribute, feel free to submit a [Pull Request](https://github.com/Navinscribed/SniperChatAI/pulls).

 - However, if you are considering making significant modifications, I would insist that you discuss with me first by opening an [Issue](https://github.com/Navinscribed/SniperChatAI/issues/new).
 <br><br>